 Is there an age limit?

-We audition girls from ages 7–8.
+We are currently auditioning girls ages 7 and 8.
 Most start in our Etude program.
 In some cases, girls with previous musical training can go right into Cantata or Concerto.

 What if my daughter or music student doesn’t think she’s good enough?